Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Panel

 Individual panel within a panels grid.
+Each panel can contain various components and provides a titled container for organizing related content.

+**Best for:** Individual data sections, titled content areas, organized information display

 **Parameters:**